 2) Enticing Customers to Accept Notifications

 You can develop the most useful, creative, and valuable messaging system in the world, but you need to market it well and give customers a reason to opt in and pay attention to your content if your mobile marketing plan is going to be effective.
 Users need to trust your company as well as have an understanding of what they’ll get out of accepting push notifications—and therefore giving up some of their precious time and attention—before they’ll opt in.

 3) Remember That Push Notifications Should Be Friendly Reminders

 Using push notifications as a friendly tap on the shoulder can serve as a very effective way of reminding your audience what your business has to offer—thus giving them new and conveniently passive ways to engage with your brand.
 Finding your rhythm and then syncing your team, ads and customers can further prove the value of push notifications.

-For eCommerce companies or anyone else who needs to provide regular updates on customer orders, the progress of digital services, and the capability to create an app, is invaluable.
+For eCommerce companies or anyone else who needs to provide regular updates on customer orders, the progress of digital tools, e-commerce customer service, and the capability to create an app, is invaluable.
 Brick and mortar businesses can benefit from location-based messaging too—sending info on deals and specials when a customer is in the vicinity.

 Using push notifications can be helpful for B2B firms as well, by allowing employees to interact via their own mobile devices quickly and efficiently, thereby increasing productivity.

 Lastly, keep in mind that this technology doesn’t only apply to mobile.
 For instance, notifications can show up on smart TVs as well, if your audience has them enabled.
 Remember that the growing popularity of smart TVs means that your audience can interact with your app from the comfort of their own couch, on the big screen.
 Be sure to consider that when you design and promote your apps, and corresponding notifications.